woohgit/ansible-role-teleport/README.md

 - Auth service provides authentication and authorization service to proxies and nodes.
 It is the certificate authority (CA) of a cluster and the storage for audit logs.
 It is the only stateful component of a Teleport cluster.
 - Node role provides the SSH access to a node.
 Typically every machine in a cluster runs teleport with this role.
 It is stateless and lightweight.

+For more details about teleport architecture, please refer to the [official documentation](http://gravitational.com/teleport/docs/architecture/#architecture).

 ## Example Playbook for setting up a Teleport proxy and auth server without node role.